 TWO CAMELS FILMS is the production company for the Dell Sisters, Elizabeth and Emily Dell.
 Two Camels Film is focused on creating entertaining feature films that engage audiences.
-The most recent release was B-GIRL, about a female breakdancer, released in 2010.
+We work in the US, China, and around the globe.
+The most recent US and worldwide release was B-GIRL, about a female breakdancer, released in 2010.

 ELIZABETH DELL – Producer

 Elizabeth Dell is half of the sister-team of Two Camels Films, with Writer/Director Emily Dell.
 Elizabeth recently produced B-GIRL, a narrative feature about a female breakdancer, which was distributed worldwide, won multiple awards, and is currently featured on Showtime, Encore and Starz networks.
 She is currently producing RULES OF BUSINESS, a Mandarin-language action film financed by the largest studio in China, the China Film Corporation.
 She is also producing TIGER MOTHER, a female-driven action feature, CHINATOWN, a web series at the intersection of the US and China; and other feature and online projects.

 Elizabeth is a Producers Guild Power of Diversity Workshop Fellow (2014), NALIP Latino Media Market Fellow (2011), Kodak Sundance Filmmaker (2008) and California Arts Foundation grant recipient (2010-2013).
 Elizabeth speaks and teaches with the NY Film Academy, SAG Indie, Cannes Film Market, Latino International Film Festival, and more.
 She is a member of the Producers Guild of America (PGA) International Committee and advisor for FilmQuotra (www.filmquotra.com), a company focused on real-time market intelligence for independent producers.